 If you live alone, that’s it – you’re done.
 This is your household income.
 Otherwise, you must add the MAGIs of every other earner in your household: your spouse if you’re married, and anyone else who lives with you whom you can claim as a dependent.
 This spouse-and-dependents rule also determines your family size for purposes of the federal poverty guidelines.

 Read More: Claiming Dependents for Your Taxes

 OK, you qualify.
 Now what?
 The PTC is a unique tax credit in that it’s paid in advance, before you actually file your tax return.
 Yes, you read that correctly.
 How’s that for a gift from the IRS?
 Unfortunately, you won’t actually see the money if you elect this option.

-Let’s say that the Marketplace offers open enrollment for 2021 coverage in the fall of 2020.
-You don’t have to file your 2020 tax return until April 2021.
+Let’s say that the Marketplace offered open enrollment for 2022 coverage in the fall of 2021.
+You don’t have to file your 2021 tax return until April 2022.
 You’re applying for insurance – and for the PTC – well in advance based on what you think your household's income will be at year’s end.

-The Marketplace will calculate how much of a credit you’ll likely be entitled to if you qualify, and the IRS will begin paying it out toward your January 2021 insurance coverage, well before tax day rolls around.
+The Marketplace will calculate how much of a credit you’ll likely be entitled to if you qualify, and the IRS will begin paying it out toward your January 2022 insurance coverage, well before Tax Day rolls around.
 But that money goes to your insurance company, not to you.

 You’re only responsible for paying any portion of the monthly premiums that remain after applying the monthly amount of your advance payment PTC.

-The IRS won’t force you to let them send the money to your insurer in advance, but if you want to actually claim this refundable tax credit personally, you won’t get it until you file your income tax return.
+The IRS won’t force you to let them send the money to your insurer in advance, but you won’t get this refundable tax credit until you file your income tax return if you want to actually claim it personally.
 That PTC option is not an advance payment.

 You Might Have to Pay Some of the Credit Back